AlexWendland/public-note/OMSCS/CS6200/Week 3 - Threading and concurrency.md

 Now threads have access to the same [[Virtual memory|virtual memory]] they can perform operations on the same bit of memory which can lead to unintended outcomes.
 For example two threads incrementing a number leading to the number only being incremented by one.

+## Concurrency control mechanisms

-## Mutual exclusion
+### Mutual exclusion

 You can limit certain actions to only be carried out by one thread at a time.
-This is called mut
+This is called mutex.

+### Threads waiting